deevanshu-k/taskcli/README.md

 - Systemd starts the taskcli server in background
 - `taskcli` can then send all its commands to the server
-- Both use the same config file to get the host and server
+- Both use the same config file to get the port, host and notification_frequency

 ## TODO